 - Any anatomical changes or media opacity in the study eye preventing evaluation of retina, vitreous, and capture of study images

-- Prior use of IVT biologics including anti-VEGFs less than 2-4 months prior to Day 1; prior or concomitant use of IVT Methotrexate
+- Prior use of IVT biologics including anti-VEGFs less than 2-4 months prior to Day 1; received IVT Methotrexate within 4 months prior to Day 1

 - Prior macular laser therapy, cataract surgery within 6 months and laser capsulotomy within 3 months of Day 1

-- Any topical ocular corticosteroid/NSAIDs in the 14 days prior to Day 1 (D1); intraocular or periocular corticosteroid injections in the 2 months prior to D1; subconjunctival corticosteroid injection within 1 month prior to Day 1; an OZURDEX implant in the 4 months prior to D1; YUTIQ, RETISERT or ILUVIEN implant in the 3 years prior to D1
+- Topical corticosteroids and/or topical NSAID > 3 drops per day in the 14 days prior to Day 1 (D1); intraocular or periocular corticosteroid injections in the 2 months prior to D1; subconjunctival corticosteroid injection within 1 month prior to Day 1; an OZURDEX implant in the 4 months prior to D1; YUTIQ, RETISERT or ILUVIEN implant in the 3 years prior to D1

 - Diagnosis of macular edema due to any cause other than NIU